kuanb/kuanb.github.io/_posts/2017-10-27-cython-geopandas-notes.md

 distances = np.sqrt((x1 - all_gdf.x) ** 2 + (y1 - all_gdf.y) ** 2)
 {% endhighlight %}

-As you can see form the above snippet, this operation could run without Geopandas entirely.
+As you can see form the above snippet, this operation could run without Geopandas or its underlying Shapely objects.
 That is, this operation could be performed just within Pandas.
+All "spatial" operations would just be numerical operations that could be performed on Numpy vectorized columns within the Pandas DataFrame.

 Here, we can create the whole operation to be performed with each geometry like so: